 - According to the Occupational Safety and Health Act (ArbSchG) and the Workplace Ordinance (ArbStättV) employers shall take measures to ensure the health and safety of their employees in the workplace.
 This includes providing a safe working environment, health and safety assessment of the workplace, measures to prevent accidents and injuries, and providing appropriate training and protective equipment. - The Working Hours Act (ArbZG) limits the number of hours employees are permitted to work and requires employers to provide sufficient breaks and rest periods to ensure the employees well-being.
 It also contains rules on working at night-time, Sundays and bank holidays and an obligation to record working times that exceed the maximum limit of 8 to 10 hours per day.
 The employers' obligation to fully document the working hours of their employees is based on case law of the European Court of Justice. - The Maternity Protection Act (MuSchG) aims to protect pregnant and breast-feeding women in the workplace.
-Employers are required to adjust working conditions and provide paid maternity leave to ensure the health and well-being of pregnant employees and young mothers. - The Youth Employment Protection Act (JArbSchG) regulates the protection of children and young people in particular from overwork. - The Federal Paid Leave Act (BUrlG), the Continued Payment of Remuneration Act (EntgFG), and the Federal Parental Allowance and Parental Leave Act (BEEG) regulates employee rights for periods in which no work is performed by employees.
-In this way, recreational breaks are intended to protect the health of employees and to adapt the working day to special life circumstances. - 9.
-Living wage the law governing employment rights is addressed in the
+Employers are required to adjust working conditions and provide paid maternity leave to ensure the health and well-being of pregnant employees and young mothers. - The Youth Employment Protection Act (JArbSchG)

+- regulates the protection of children and young people in particular from overwork. - The Federal Paid Leave Act (BUrlG), the Continued Payment of Remuneration Act (EntgFG), and the Federal Parental Allowance and Parental Leave Act (BEEG) regulates employee rights for periods in which no work is performed by employees.
+In this way, recreational breaks are intended to protect the health of employees and to adapt the working day to special life circumstances.

-Employment and Labour international guide, in respect of ESG is there a legal requirement to pay a wage that is high enough to maintain a normal standard of living?
+9. Living wage - the law governing employment rights is addressed in the Employment and Labour international guide, in respect of ESG is there a legal requirement to pay a wage that is high enough to maintain a normal standard of living?

 The German Minimum Wage Act (MiLoG) sets a statutory minimum wage level that applies to almost all employees in Germany.
-The minimum gross wage is currently 12,41 EUR/hour (Section 1 (2) MiLoG).
+The minimum gross wage is currently 12,82 EUR/hour (Section 1 (2) MiLoG).
 This wage level is periodically reviewed and adjusted by a standing Minimum Wage Commission based on various economic factors.
-In 2025 the minimum wage will rise to 12,82 EUR.
+In June 2025, the Minimum Wage Commission will present its proposals for the next adjustment.
+In the current exploratory talks between the CDU/CSU and SPD, it was agreed that a minimum wage of 15 euros should be achieved by 2026.
 In addition, due to the German Act on Corporate Due Diligence Obligations in Supply Chains (LkSG), companies are obliged to conduct due diligence regarding the implementation of human rights along the supply chains, which also includes appropriate wage, based on the currently applicable minimum wage.